tomasmisutka/Secretary_app/Preparation/datamap.md

 # 5. Workload weights

-  -this will be pulled in application start from DB and saves it in any GlobalConfig class
+  -this will be pulled in application start from DB and saved in GlobalConfig class

   - double lectureHour (1.8)
   - double practiseHour (1.2)